MicrosoftDocs/azure-docs-powershell/azps-7.3.2/Az.DataMigration/Start-AzDataMigrationService.md

 ## SYNOPSIS
 Starts an instance of the Azure Database Migration Service in a stopped state.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.datamigration/start-azdatamigrationservice) for up-to-date information.

 ## SYNTAX

 ### ComponentNameParameterSet (Default)